 Back in the late 1980s, I found myself in DEC's Field Service Lab (Training Center) at 12 Crosby Drive, Bedford, Massachusetts.
 We had lectures in the morning and lab assignments in the afternoon.
 I was assigned system W4 (Isle: W Bay: 4) which happened to be a VAX-8550.
-While I was working on this system I noticed visitors occasionally walking through a curtained-off area in the back corner and wondered what was happening.
-Upon questioning my instructor I learned that the system hiding behind the curtain was a VAX-6000 which featured a new computer module capable of vector processing.
-He further explained that vector processors were all the rage in various kinds of scientific computing like "computing particle trajectories" or "climate circulation models" because they could perform a single instruction (e.g. multiply) on multiple data points.
-Those data points can represent anything you wish including a location in 3d (or higher) space.
-In those days, "vector processing" was available as an option ($$$) but today it is built into all modern CPUs but most people aren't aware of it.
+While I was working on this system I noticed visitors occasionally walking through a curtained-off area in Isle: X. During our coffee break I mentioned this to my instructor who told us that the system hiding behind the curtain was a VAX-6000 which featured a new optional circuit board capable of vector processing.
+He further explained that vector processors were all the rage in various kinds of scientific computing like "computing particle trajectories" or "climate circulation models" because they could perform a single instruction (e.g. multiply or multiply-and-accumulate) on multiple data points.
+Those data points can represent anything you wish including a location in three dimensional (or higher) space.
+In those days, "vector processing" was available as an expensive option ($$$) but today it is built into all modern CPUs but most people are not aware of it.

-On top of this, modern graphics cards employ 1000-2000 streaming processors so that numerous vector operations may be executing in parallel.
-If you also remember that graphics cards typically have between 1 and 4 GB of private memory then you come to the realization that graphic cards actually provide a private protected computing environment within your computer platform.
+This side of y2k, modern "graphics cards" employ 1000-3000 streaming processors so that numerous vector/tensor operations may be executing in parallel.
+On top of that, If you also remember that graphics cards typically have between 1 and 4 GB of private memory then you come to the realization that graphic cards actually provide a private protected computing environment within your computer platform.
 Originally, cheap graphics cards only supported single precision floats while many today now also support double precision floats.
 In fact, some computer engineers look upon graphics cards as an array of several thousand floating point co-processors (think: several thousand 80387 co-processor chips).

-Going even further, specialty companies now produce motherboards which can simultaneously host four graphics cards.
-Meanwhile, companies like NVIDIA offer TESLA cards which are graphics cards without any video chips or connectors because they are only used for number crunching.
+Going even further, specialty companies now produce motherboards which can simultaneously host four, or more, graphics cards.
+Meanwhile, companies like Nvidia also manufacture graphics cards which do not have any monitor connectors because they are only used for number crunching.